Dear Brethren and Sisters:

 Formality and stiffness should be studiously avoided, and all the family should participate in the exercises.

-We further request that all the officers of the auxiliary organizations throughout the Church support this movement and encourage the young people to remain at home that evening and use their energies in making it instructive, profitable, and interesting.
+We … encourage the young people to remain at home that evening and use their energies in making it instructive, profitable, and interesting.

 If the Saints obey this counsel, we promise that great blessings will result.
 Love at home and obedience to parents will increase.
 Faith will be developed in the hearts of the youth of Israel, and they will gain power to combat the evil influences and temptations which beset them.